quixio/quix-streams/docs/state-management.md

     await storage.GetAllKeys();
     ```

     The asynchronous API in which methods do contain Async suffix.
-These
-    methods use the Task-Based Asynchronous Pattern (TAP) and return
-    Tasks.
-TAP allows us to use async / await and avoid blocking the
-    main thread on longer-running operations.
+These methods use the Task-Based Asynchronous Pattern (TAP) and returnTasks.
+TAP enables Quix to use async / await and avoid blocking the main thread on longer-running operations.
 In this case internal I/O.

     ``` cs
     var storage = new LocalFileStorage();